Mangaradja Sinaga: Infrastructure Development

 During his first year as the regent of North Tapanuli, Sinaga faced difficult problems regarding to the infrastructure development in the region.
 According to Sinaga's assessment, the mentality of the people in the region were influenced by "pseudo-ideologies" and caused the government to attach importance to the ideological development rather than infrastructure development.
 This caused the region to experience extreme poverty and inflations.

 Sinaga began his project for the infrastructure development by enacting land acquisition for tourism in Tutuk Siadong, Ajibata and Simanindo.
 The funds were obtained from the Government of North Sumatra as interest-free loans.
 Other attempts to increase tourism in the area was by building airports.
 Sinaga approached the Department of Transportation regarding the plans to build airports in the vicinity of Lake Toba.
 In 1978, the attempt came to fruition when a small airport was finally constructed in Ajibata, about 10 km from Lake Toba.

 Other projects that were constructed during his leadership was the construction of a large reservoir, which began since 1976 in the valley of Sideak-Tanjungan.
 The reservoirs was planned to be four kilometers long, with a width of 50 meters, and a depth of 20 meters.
 Even though this project was not finished during his term, Sinaga continued this project even after his resignation from the position.

 1971 legislative election

 During the 1971 Indonesian legislative election, the headquarters of the Indonesian Army predicted that Golkar, the ruling party, would not win in North Tapanuli.
 The Governor of North Sumatra, Marah Halim Harahap, promised Sinaga a trip to Japan fully covered by Harahap, while the commander of the Bukit Barisan Territory Command, Leo Lopulissa, promised Sinaga a Range Rover Classic.
-Golkar would won in North Tapanuli by 85%, and Sinaga went on a trip to Japan and got a new Range Rover Classic.
+Golkar would win in North Tapanuli by 85%, and Sinaga went on a trip to Japan and got a new Range Rover Classic.